holandalelis/holandalelis/README.md

   - **Integration with Messaging Platforms through RabbitMQ:** I implemented efficient communication between systems using RabbitMQ.

-  - **Database Management (SQL Server and PostgreSQL):** Ensuring robust storage and access to data through effective database management.
+  - **Database Management (SQL Server, MySQL and PostgreSQL):** Ensuring robust storage and access to data through effective database management.

   - **Customer Interaction:** Using tools like Monday, Trello, and Notion to optimize customer interactions on a daily basis.